EVO Visian ICL™ Lens

 • Is ready to reduce or eliminate their need for glasses or contacts!

-The entire EVO Visian ICL procedure only takes about 20-30 minutes.
+The entire EVO ICL procedure only takes about 20-30 minutes.

 Before beginning the procedure, your eye surgeon will use anesthetic eye drops to numb your eyes.
 You’ll also be offered an oral sedative to help you relax.
 A device will be gently placed to hold your eyes open.